-The main dependencies for GzWeb are the Gazebo development libraries, version 7 or greater, and NodeJS version 4 or higher.
+The main dependencies for GzWeb are the Gazebo development libraries, version 9 or greater, and NodeJS version 6 or greater.

-sudo apt install libjansson-dev nodejs npm nodejs-legacy libboost-dev imagemagick libtinyxml-dev mercurial cmake build-essential
+sudo apt install libjansson-dev libboost-dev imagemagick libtinyxml-dev mercurial cmake build-essential

 Clone the repository into a directory in your home folder for example:

-Enter the GzWeb repository and switch to the 1.4.0 release branch:
+Enter the GzWeb repository and switch to the latest release branch:

 The first time you build, you'll need to gather all the Gazebo models which you want to simulate in the right directory ('http/client/assets') and prepare them for the web.